WordPress/wp-autoupdates/readme.txt

 The purpose of this plugin is to prepare a future Plugins & Themes automatic updates feature.

 **This is a Beta Test Plugin, you shouldn’t use it in production.**

+**Please note that the code of this plugin is not meant to land in WordPress Core "as it", it will be completely reworked for core merge.
+This plugin is meant to discuss auto-updates principles and user interface.**

 In 2018, Matt Mullenweg posted 9 projects for Core to focus on in 2019.
 We didn’t ship as many as hoped, but we made a lot of progress.
 Plugins and Themes Automatic Updates were one of those 9 projects.
 This project is now milestoned to WordPress 5.5 and this feature plugin is here to help move towards this achievement.